HedvigInsurance/racoon/apps/onboarding/README.md

 Caveat: To enable the [`css` prop](https://emotion.sh/docs/css-prop) we need to opt out of SWC.
 I believe we should hold out until Next adds [official support](https://github.com/vercel/next.js/issues/30804).

-## Crashlytics

-Sentry is setup according to the official Next.js example.
-No further customisations have been made.

-The `src/pages/_error.next.tsx` was automatically created by Sentry Wizard.

-To get Sentry to work you need either a `.sentryclirc` file or set a `SENTRY_AUTH_TOKEN` environment variable.

 ## GraphQL

 Apollo Client v3 is used to make API requests.